d4n93rS4nY0k/JavaScriptOwnEducation/README.md

 <script src=“./libs/plotly.min.js”></script>
 ```
 Use the library as usual:
 Once the local version is connected, Plotly.js will work the same as when connected via CDN.

-Translated with DeepL.com (free version)

 ### Chart.js line graph test [ *test.html* ]